Leila-Codes/DOMBind/README.md

 ```

 ### For-loop Bind
-Similar to the classic `ng-repeat` this one iterates over a bound array and repeats the targetted element for each array.
+Similar to the classic `ng-repeat` this one iterates over a bound array and repeats the targeted element for each item.

 ```html
 <body bind-app="appData">